 Benefits of A Pebble Surface

 Pebble-surfaced pools are becoming increasingly popular due to their long lifespan and elegant look.
 This surface is non-porous, so it won’t absorb the chemicals you put into your swimming pool.
 It is also stain-resistant and won’t attract algae.

 If you decide to place a pebble surface on your swimming pool, you will have a few design choices to make.
-These pebbles can come in a range of colours from light to dark.
+These pebbles can come in various colours, from light to dark.
 You could even get blue or sandy-coloured pebbles.

-The size of the pebbles is another important factor.
-Large pebbles can be uncomfortable or painful on your feet, so the smaller the better.
+The size of the pebbles is another crucial factor.
+Large pebbles can be uncomfortable or painful on your feet, so the smaller, the better.

-If you want a pool that won’t show up the dirt and grime, you can go for waterline tiling on your plaster pool or a pebble surface for a concrete pool.
+If you want a pool that won’t show the dirt and grime, you can go for waterline tiling on your plaster pool or a pebble surface for a concrete pool.
 These two great options will make cleaning your pool that much easier.
 Whether you plan to have a pool renovation or build a new one, contact The Pool Co. now to find out more.